groq/groqflow/docs/install.md

 ## Prerequisites

-- Ensure that you are using one of the following Linux distributions: Ubuntu 18.04, Ubuntu 22.04, or Rocky 8.4.
+- Ensure that you are using one of the following Linux distributions: Ubuntu 22.04 or Rocky 8.4.
 - Download and install the GroqWare™ Suite version 0.9.2.
   - For more information, see the GroqWare Quick Start Guide at [support.groq.com](https://support.groq.com).
   - To compile your model for Groq hardware, GroqFlow requires the Groq Developer Tools Package (groq-devtools).
 To run your compiled model on hardware, GroqFlow requires the Groq Runtime Package (groq-runtime).